ibm-cloud-docs/Registry/registry_quota.md

     ```
     {: pre}

-4. You cannot reduce your pull traffic usage in a billing period.
+4. To reduce your pull traffic usage, you must wait until the next billing period.
-{: tip}

     To continue pulling images from your namespaces, choose between the following options.